James Bartee, Ph.D.

 As the Training Director I am assigned 100% to Counseling Psychology and my duties, aside from teaching classes, serving on dissertation committees and other routine professorial tasks, is to oversee the development and maintenance of our APA-accredited doctoral program in professional psychology.
 You can find out all about how our program operates and what it has to offer among the various web pages on this site.

 I teach doctoral courses in psychopathology, physiological psychology, psychopharmacology, history and systems of psychology; as well as the introductory class and advanced interventions.
 I also teach the on-campus component of the doctoral practicum.
 My scholarly and academic interests include training in professional psychology, international and multicultural practice; and the role of spirituality in well-being and health.
+My clinical specialty is the diagnosis and treatment of severe personality disorders.

 But since this my web page, it’s all about me.